 Some areas of Ethiopia are experiencing severe drought after four years of below average rainfall.
 Local services and the availability of water and basic food may be affected.
 An increase in disease has also been reported.

 Ethiopia is in an active earthquake and volcanic zone.

-The rainy season is from July to September when flooding may occur and some roads can become impassable.
+Flooding may occur in the rainy season from July to September and some roads can become impassable.

 Information on natural disasters can be obtained from the